OpenST/ost-wallet-sdk-react-native/README-UI.md

 ### Set Content Config

-Content for OstWalletUI can be initialized by calling `setContentConfig` API which  setup OstWalletUI content config
+Content for OstWalletSdkUI can be initialized by calling `setContentConfig` API which setup OstWalletSdkUI content config

 While activating user `create_pin["terms_and_condition_url"]` url is used to show terms and conditions, where as while confirming pin `confirm_pin["terms_and_condition_url"]` url is used.